kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 ###Troubleshooting dev environment setup###
 `Execute failed: java.io.IOException: Cannot run program "git"`: Assuming you have installed git, you may have to [add git to your External Tools Configurations](http://stackoverflow.com/a/3196633/1447621)

+###Development notes###
+This project comes with a preconfigured Eclipse formatter setting.
+These are the same settings used in the FindBugs Eclipse project.
+Try not to mix feature additions with formatting corrections - make a standalone "Formatting" commit.

 ##License##
 [FindBugs](http://findbugs.sourceforge.net/downloads.html), the [FindBugs Eclipse plugin](http://findbugs.sourceforge.net/downloads.html) and fb-contrib are all released under the [LGPL license](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)#fulltext).
 This project relies on the compiled, released versions of each of those libraries.
 These libraries, and their source code, can be found by following the links provided.